In the Kitch

 Jump to Recipe

-The holiday season is rapidly approaching, and if you’re an avid foodie like me, you might be wondering what mouthwatering baked goods you can make this year.
-This old fashioned, melt-in-your-mouth butter tart pastry is a combination of flaky, buttery crust and firm, saccharine filling.
+The holiday season is rapidly approaching, and if you're an avid foodie like me, you might be wondering what mouthwatering, festive baked goods you can make this year.
+These old fashioned, melt-in-your-mouth Canadian butter tarts are a combination of flaky, buttery pastry and sticky, sweet filling.

 Jump to: